 Our program is the first in Canada to utilize a holistic-wrap around approach that includes a teaching artist (i.e. sound engineer/producer), clinical social-worker, peer mentor and case worker to support justice-involved youth.
 HHH draws on the elements of Hip Hop (e.g. rap, beat-making and graffiti) to give “voice” to youth who have often been oppressed, marginalized and silenced by not only the criminal justice system, but also broader society.
 Further we also recognize the multiple forms of trauma (i.e. structural, interpersonal community violence) that youth have experienced across their life-course and how this may have contributed to their criminal behaviour.

-We use Hip Hop therapy and a strength-based perspective to help youth build resiliency against the risk-factors that have led to their contact with the CJS.
+We use Hip Hop therapy and a strength-based perspective to help youth build resiliency against the risk-factors that have led to their contact with the Youth Justice System.
 As such we strive to help youth move away from justice involvement, while also supporting them through their stages of change.

 HOW IT WORKS